BrynMawr-CS312-2021/getting-started/README.md

 * `make`
 * `./bin/testGLFW`

+Running these commands in terminal [should look something like this](build-mac.txt).

 Running `cmake ..` will generate Makefiles for this project.
 Running `make` compiles the program.
 The last command runs the compiled program.
 You can also use Visual Studio to run and debug this program.
 It is important to create the subdirectory `build`, to keep our repository clean of generated files.

-If you don't know where to start compiling and running C++, or need a refresher, [this video shows how to build, run, and debug with terminal or Visual Studio Code](https://youtu.be/DEytbPbfZVo)
+If you don't know where to start compiling and running C++, or need a refresher, [this video shows how to build, run, and debug with terminal or Visual Studio Code on macOS](https://youtu.be/DEytbPbfZVo)